Baegyangsa Temple

 About Baegyangsa Temple

 Go if the point is context rather than a conventional restaurant decision: Baegyangsa Temple is a Jangseong-gun venue that is best treated as a temple-focused stop.
-The verified practical detail is simple: it is listed as open 24 hours every day.
-Beyond that, there are no verified menu, price, chef, reservation, or service-format details.
+It is listed as open 24 hours every day.
+Beyond that, there are no menu, price, chef, reservation, or service-format details.

 Choose it for temple context, not restaurant certainty